-Lecturer/Assistant Director of Bands
+Lecturer/ Interim Director of Bands

 Nicholas J. Carlson serves on the faculty at the University of Illinois Chicago where he is the Assistant Director of Bands.
 His responsibilities include conducting the University Band, directing the UIC Pep Band, teaching clarinet and chamber music, and assisting with all administrative aspects of the UIC band program.
 Prior to his work in Chicago he was a graduate associate for the University of Wisconsin-Milwaukee (UWM) band department where he earned a Masters of Music with a dual concentration in instrumental conducting and clarinet performance under the direction of John Climer and Todd Levy respectively.
 He served as the graduate conducting associate with the UWM University Band and UWM Youth Wind Ensembles, and assisted with the overall administration of the university band program.